EducationNC/EdNC-2019-theme/wp-content/plugins/instagram-slider-widget/readme.txt

 * No API Key Needed
 * Link images to user profile, image URL, attachment URL, custom URL or none
 * Sort images Randomly, Popularity, Date
-* For more info visit http://instagram.jrwebstudio.com
+* For more info visit https://cm-wp.com/instagram-slider-widget/

 = Where can I get support =
-I will try to respond to all on plugin support forum but users showing back-link on their website will be more privileged!
+We will try to respond to all on plugin support forum but users showing back-link on their website will be more privileged!

 = If you like this plugin.
-Rate it and Donate =
+Rate it =

 == Installation ==

 = Installation =
 1. Upload `instagram-slider-widget` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress
-3. Go to Appearance > Widgets and drag \'Instagram Slider Widget\' to your sidebar
+3. Go to Appearance > Widgets and drag \'Social Slider Widget\' to your sidebar
 4. Update the settings in the widget: Instagram Username, Images Layout, Number of Images to show, Check for new images hours

 = Requirements =